The Kinematics of Completely-Faceted Surfaces: Topological Events

 On a general surface, the most common Vanishing Edge event is the neighbor switch, which is frequently encountered in other evolving cellular networks.
 In this event, neither composite normal touches the terminal great circle, so any three of the normals involved form a linearly independent set -- this property is the defining feature of the neighbor switch.
 When an edge with this configuration shrinks to zero length, the surrounding facets simply exchange neighbors.
 Figure~\ref{fig: t1-illustration} gives an example of this event.

-\emph{Resolution.}\,\, The neighbor switch is performed by the \verb!NS_repairman! class.
-To resolve this event, it simply deletes the old edge, and creates a new edge.
+\emph{Resolution.}\,\, To resolve this event, we simply delete the old edge, and create a new edge.
 The composite faces which formed the old edge become terminal faces of the new edge, and cease to neighbor each other.
 Conversely, the terminal faces of the old edge become the composite faces of the new edge, and thus become neighbors.
-This symmetric exchange in neighbor relations is the cause of the name Neighbor Switch, which comes from the grain-growth literature -- the less-descriptive name ``T1 process'' in often used in the soap froth literature.
+This symmetric exchange in neighbor relations is the cause of the name Neighbor Switch, which comes from the grain-growth literature -- the less-descriptive name {}``T1 process'' in often used in the soap froth literature.
 In addition to replacing the vanishing edge, the junctions on either side of this edge are replaced.
 Each new junction is formed by the intersection of the deleted edge's (formerly non-adjacent) terminal faces with one of its composite faces.

-\emph{Comments.}\,\, Readers familiar with other cellular-network literature will note that the example Neighbor Switch in Figure~\ref{fig: t1-illustration} lacks the typical ``X'' shape.
+\emph{Comments.}\,\, Readers familiar with other cellular-network literature will note that the example Neighbor Switch in Figure~\ref{fig: t1-illustration} lacks the typical {}``X'' shape.
 This is due to the constrained nature of facet normals, and hence, edge orientations.
 Additionally, we note that the neighbor switch is a reversible event; in fact it is its own reversal.
-Finally, a certain sub-class of neighbor switches posessing ``saddle'' structure are non-unique, as was observed by Thijssen \cite{thijssen-1995:diamond-simulation-2}.
+Finally, a certain sub-class of neighbor switches possessing {}``saddle'' structure are non-unique, as was observed by Thijssen \cite{thijssen-1995:diamond-simulation-2}.
 For a discussion of this non-uniqueness and its consequences, see Appendix~\ref{sec: non-uniqueness}.